indykiss/DataStructures-Algos/Leetcode/FB FAQs/To_do.md

 * CS50

-# Novemeber: What did I accomplish?
+# November: What did I accomplish?
 ## In ~3 weeks, 80 algos total.
 ## F technical call, passed!
 ## Bl onsite, failed :( Reapply in May
 ## See below methodology.

 # October: What did I accomplish?